zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

       * docs: fix documentation of smtp server settings.
 Also fix z_config settings.
       * core: name correction, the bounce server is a complete smtp receive server.
       * docs: clarification of the bounce addresses.
-      * Merge branch 'master' into acl-content-groups
       * core: allow pivot task to return {delay, DateTime}.
-      * Merge branch 'master' into acl-content-groups
       * core: fix a problem where m_rsc:ensure_name/2 could insert duplicate names.
 Fixes #974
       * core: add reserved usernames to prevent users signing up as these.
 Fixes #929
       * core: if some reserved username was taken, allow to update the password.
 Issue #929